dahlke/terrasnek/CONTRIBUTING.md

 - Create a user to invite in the tests (test / test@test.com / neilneilneil)
 - Update secrets.tfe.sh
 - Run the tests.

-## Adding new endpoints

-- Create an endpoint file in the `./terrasnek/` directory with the format `<endpoint_name>.py`.
-  - TODO: docstrings.
-- Update the API class
-  - Import the newly create endpoint class
-  - Add it to the right org requirement in `_class_for_attr_dict` in the in the API class
-  - Define the new API class property for the new endpoint class in `__init__`
-- Create an test file in the `./test/` directory with the format `<endpoint_name>_test.py`.
-  - Test every endpoint that is implemented.
-  - If your test creates resources that might not get cleaned up in the event of a failure, add destroy logic to the `base.py` test file in the `purge_organization` function.
-- TODO: Update Docs
-- TODO: Make sure tests work